GlazzardP/naimuri/README.md

-Installation Instructions
+## Installation Instructions

 1. npm i
 2. npm start
+3. You will also need to create a Personal Access Token, you can do this through Github.
+You will need to go to Settings, Developer Settings, Personal Access Token, Tokens (classic).
+You can then create a new token, this needs to be pasted into the using the existing token name.

-3. npm run build and npm test are available if required, however, there are no tests written
+npm run build and npm test are available if required, however, there are no tests written

-Implementation Thoughts
+## Implementation Thoughts

 I was quite happy with Octokit which I had never used before.
 Initially struggling to get more than repo back at a time.
 Once I got this working, I tried for a while to use parameters inside the Octokit method.
 Reading the docs, it doesn't look like they are build in.
 This is something I would like to read more on if I had more time.